OutSystems/docs-odc/src/eap/neo-differences.md

 Note the following regarding reuse in Project Neo:

-* Dependencies between apps (Web Apps or Mobile Apps) are always weak, which means that Entities shared between apps are always read-only; in Project Neo, to write to Entities, you must create a Service Action
+* Dependencies between apps (Web Apps or Mobile Apps) are always weak, which means that entities shared between apps are always read-only; in Project Neo, to write to entities, you must create a service action.
-* Relationships between Entities in different apps work differently.
+* Relationships between entities in different apps work differently.
 In Project Neo:
-    * The delete rule is always set to **ignore**
+    * The delete rule is always set to **ignore**.
-    * A database constraint isn't created in the database, as is done with OutSystems 11
+    * A database constraint isn't created in the database, as is done with OutSystems 11.
-* Apps (Web or Mobile) can have strong dependencies to Libraries only; See [Reuse elements across apps](building-apps/reuse-elements.md) for more information
+* Apps (Web or Mobile) can have strong dependencies to Libraries only; See [Reuse elements across apps](building-apps/reuse-elements.md) for more information.
 * Apps (Web or Mobile) consume a specific Library revision.
-For example, app A can consume Library v1 and app B can consume Library v2
+For example, app A can consume Library v1 and app B can consume Library v2.
 * Many elements that could be public in OutSystems 11 can't be public in Project Neo; See [Reuse elements across apps](building-apps/reuse-elements.md) for more information.